Hochopepper/SwordToShield/Character_Creation/SpellCompendium.md

 The area is difficult terrain and any creature who enters the area or starts their turn in the area takes 2d6 cold damage.
-A creature who ends their turn in the area must make a dexterity saving throw or take 2d6 acid damage.
+A creature who ends their turn in the area must make a dexterity saving throw or take 2d6 acid damage and be restrained, freeing themselves if they use an action to make an athletics check against your spell save DC.

 ```